 Emma is social innovation advisor at Kennisland.
-As a health scientist, she is committed to a sustainable, equal society.
-She believes that to be able to innovate, it requires a network of diverse people and parties who want to work together energetically.
+She is committed to a sustainable, just and cohesive society.
 Simplifying the complex, involving people and getting serious things done; that is what she likes to do.
-According to her, issues become a lot less complicated if you give the people involved the floor and the power to change.
+According to her, you have to tackle issues by giving those involved the floor and the power to change.

-In her free time, Emma is always trying out a new hobby such as playing the accordion, do-it-yourself projects or colouring pictures for adults.
+In her free time, Emma is always trying out new hobbies such as playing the accordion, do-it-yourself projects or colouring pictures for adults.
 Sport is a recurring ingredient that gives her a lot of energy.
-You can regularly find her running behind a hockey ball, slaving away on her bike or in a stable Pilates position.
-She also enjoys going to the cinema or spending time with friends and family in a pub, or putting food on the table for them at home.
-Together with her boyfriend, she is constantly making plans for trips at home and abroad.
+You can regularly find her wearing boxing gloves, slaving away on her bike or in a stable Pilates position.
+She also enjoys going to the cinema or spending time with friends and family in a pub, or cooking for them at home.